kangash/Postman/README.md

 ### Solution

-I parsed request and response, wrote tests in JavaScript, used for and for...in loops to handle arrays and objects.
-All the tests were passed ✅
+I parsed request and response, wrote tests in JavaScript, used for and for...in loops to handle arrays and objects. <br> All the tests were passed ✅